-If you are part of the open source community, then you probably have been following the small feud between Wix and WordPress.
+If you are part of the open source community, then you probably have been following the small feud between Wix and WordPress (Wix vs. WordPress).
 On October 28, 2016, former WordPress CEO, Matt Mullenweg published an open letter to Wix complaining of Wix stealing code from WordPress iOS Editor.

 Mullenburg comments, “If I were being charitable, I’d say, ‘The app’s editor is based on the WordPress mobile app’s editor.’
 If I were being honest, I’d say that Wix copied WordPress without attribution, credit, or following the license.
 The custom icons, the class names, even the bugs.
 You can see the forked repositories on GitHub complete with original commits from Alex and Maxime, two developers on Automattic’s mobile team.
 Wix has always borrowed liberally from WordPress — including their company name, which used to be Wixpress Ltd. — but this blatant rip-off and code theft is beyond anything I’ve seen before from a competitor.”